 Market participants indicated that, in certain circumstances, decisions regarding the level of access to RTMD made available to users depend on cost.
-We understand that retail clients, wealth advisors, and RIAs are often only provided with top-of-book RTMD from the listing markets because the incremental costs of providing access to full depth-of-book RTMD from all markets represents a barrier to such access.
-Many portfolio managers are in a similar situation.
-We understand these users are often using quote information for indicative pricing purposes.
+We understand that retail clients, wealth advisors, and RIAs are often only provided with top-of-book RTMD from the listing markets because the incremental costs of providing access to full depth-of-book RTMD from all markets

-48 Some would argue that this reduction was not a response to competition, but rather was a response to dealer and industry pressure, including pressures that arose from the findings of a study commissioned by the IIAC, entitled An Economic Study of Securities Market Data Pricing by Canadian Trading Venues (June 2011), available at https://iiac.ca/wp-content/themes/IIAC/resources/1580/original/SLCG-Canadian-Market-DataJune%207.pdf.
+50 Some would argue that this reduction was not a response to competition, but rather was a response to dealer and industry pressure, including pressures that arose from the findings of a study commissioned by the Investment Industry Association of Canada, entitled An Economic Study of Securities Market Data Pricing by Canadian Trading Venues (June 2011), available at https://iiac.ca/wp-content/themes/IIAC/resources/1580/original/SLCG-Canadian-Market-DataJune%207.pdf.

-49 Figures 16 through 27 of Appendix A show both CSE and Tradelogiq not introducing data distribution fees until 2017 and 2019, respectively, despite each having been operating marketplaces for more than ten years.
+51 Figures 16 through 27 of Appendix A show both CSE and Tradelogiq not introducing data distribution fees until 2017 and 2019, respectively, despite each having been operating marketplaces for more than ten years.
 Similarly, Figures 28 through 31 of Appendix A show Nasdaq Canada and Tradelogiq only introducing fees for non-display use in 2019 and CSE not yet charging those fees.